isomerpages/moe-pasirriscrestsec/_students/Education and Career Advice.md

 <p><strong>4.
 Equip our students with skills and means to positively engage their parents and other career influencers.</strong></p>
 </blockquote>
 <p>The school believes in proving opportunities for students to engage the community as they explore their education and career options.
 Through the Parents-Teacher Meetings (PTM), student, parents and Home Tutors come together to review the DSLO goals, and discuss possible career options and educational pathways that might be suitable for the student.
 Parents are also engaged during the Secondary Two Subject Combination briefing, which will provide both student and parents with sufficient information to make decisions which are aligned with the students' educational and career goals.</p>
-<div>Through school and MOE-organised ECG Fairs, students will be given the opportunity to engage with sector-specific industry experts and representatives from the post-secondary educational institutes on their educational and career preferences.
-Opportunities for such engagements are guided by the Home Tutors and the ECG counsellor during ECG lessons, where students are encouraged to reflect on their own interests, strengths and aptitude as they consider their desired education and career options.</div>
+<p>Through school and MOE-organised ECG Fairs, students will be given the opportunity to engage with sector-specific industry experts and representatives from the post-secondary educational institutes on their educational and career preferences.
+Opportunities for such engagements are guided by the Home Tutors and the ECG counsellor during ECG lessons, where students are encouraged to reflect on their own interests, strengths and aptitude as they consider their desired education and career options.</p>
 </div>